mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ## Introduction

+### Motivation

 Neural networks are powerful models, but they need to be trained to be useful.
-Training cutting-edge machine learning (ML) models is exceeding the compute budgets of many researchers, and ML compute is becoming a larger and larger cost in industry.
+Training cutting-edge machine learning (ML) models exceeds the compute budgets of many researchers and is a growing cost in industry.
 Additionally, when training neural nets, practitioners face many critical yet often opaque decisions: What optimizer to choose?
 How should its learning rate be tuned?
 What learning rate schedule should be used?
 These choices can make or break training, yet the community has lacked a clear, standardized way to identify the state of the art.

 To reduce the compute and potentially environmental cost of machine learning models, as well as provide guidance for practitioners, we need more scientifically sound methods for evaluating training speedups due to new algorithms.

 Unlike benchmarks focused on hardware or model architecture, AlgoPerf isolates the training algorithm itself, which includes the optimizer, regularization, data selection, and hyperparameters like the learning rate schedule.
-By standardizing the benchmark process, AlgoPerf offers a meaningful apples-to-apples comparison of training algorithms.
+By standardizing the benchmarking process, AlgoPerf offers a meaningful apples-to-apples comparison of training algorithms.

 This document focuses on the **Training Algorithm Track** of the _AlgoPerf benchmark_.

-## Benchmark Process
+### Overview

 The **AlgoPerf: Training Algorithms benchmark** challenges participants to submit training algorithms that accelerate the training of neural networks.
 The goal is to reach a pre-defined performance target in the shortest possible time ("time-to-result") across a diverse set of workloads.
 The benchmark is designed to identify general-purpose training algorithms, such as new optimizers, data selection methods, regularization techniques, etc., that provide practical speedups for the broader ML community.

-The benchmark process follows these **key principles**:
+The benchmarking process follows these **key principles**:

 - 🎯 **Fixed Target, Model & Hardware:** Submitted training algorithms must train a set of [**fixed models**](#workloads) to a pre-defined validation performance target as fast as possible.
-All submissions use the same model architecture and are run on the same [**standardized hardware**](#benchmarking-hardware) (8x NVIDIA V100 GPUs).
+All submissions use the same model architecture and are run on the same [**standardized hardware**](#benchmarking-hardware) (currently `8x NVIDIA V100 GPUs`).
 This isolates the training algorithm's performance and allows a fair apples-to-apples comparison.
 - ⏱️ **Time-To-Result:** Submissions are evaluated based on the total wall-clock time required to reach the target, rewarding practical and efficient algorithms.
 - 🧠 **Diverse Workloads:** The benchmark includes [**8 diverse deep learning workloads**](#workloads) across domains like image classification, speech recognition, and machine translation.
-A submission's score is computed by aggregating its performance, using [**performance profiles**](#algoperf-benchmark-score-via-integrated-performance-profiles), across all workloads to ensure general-purpose algorithms.
+A submission's score is computed by aggregating its performance across all workloads, using [**performance profiles**](#algoperf-benchmark-score-via-integrated-performance-profiles), to ensure general-purpose algorithms.
-- 📦 **Fully-Specified Algorithms:** Submissions must be complete procedures and thus hyperparameter tuning is treated as part of the algorithm.
-Depending on the ruleset, submissions may use parallel tuning resources.
+- 📦 **Fully-Specified Algorithms:** Submissions must be [**complete procedures**](#submission-api) and thus hyperparameter tuning is treated as part of the algorithm.
+Depending on the [**ruleset**](#tuning-rulesets), submissions may use parallel tuning resources.
 This ensures that the benchmark measures the _total_ practical cost of a training algorithm and provides practitioners with a complete method, eliminating the guesswork of how to apply it.

-To participate, you [**submit a training algorithm**](/README.md#how-to-submit) by implementing a specific set of functions within our API (the [**submission functions**](#submission-api)).
+To participate, you [**submit a training algorithm**](/README.md#how-to-submit) by implementing a specific set of functions within our API, i.e. the [**submission functions**](#submission-api).
 All other components, including the model architecture, loss function, and evaluation logic, are fixed.
 This ensures that any performance gains are directly attributable to your algorithmic innovations.

 Submissions can be entered under two distinct rulesets:

 1. **External Tuning Ruleset:** This ruleset permits a limited, automated, parallel hyperparameter search for each workload, where the search space is defined by the submitter but must be the same for all workloads.
-A submission's workload score uses only the fastest run to reach the target out of $5$ tuning trials.
+A submission's workload score uses only the fastest tuning trial to reach the target.
 2. **Self-Tuning Ruleset:** This ruleset is for hyperparameter-free or fully autonomous algorithms.
 All workload adaptations or hyperparameter tuning must be performed by the algorithm "on the clock" during a single training run.

 A core tenet of the benchmark is to foster the development of broadly applicable methods.
 Submissions must be able to generalize and are prohibited from using logic or pre-computed solutions specific to any single workload.

-The following sections provide the complete technical specifications of the benchmark process.
+## Benchmarking Process

+The following sections provide the complete technical specifications of the benchmarking process, starting with what constitutes a [**Submission**](#submissions), followed by the two rulesets handling [**Hyperparameter Tuning**](#tuning-rulesets).
+The [**Workloads**](#workloads) section outlines the deep learning workloads (i.e. models, datasets, loss functions, etc.) used in the benchmark.
+Finally, the [**Scoring**](#scoring) section describes the process of computing a submission's final, scalar AlgoPerf score (as well as alternative scoring metrics).

 ### Submissions

-A submission to the _AlgoPerf_ benchmark consists of `submission.py` which implements a set of Python functions that define your custom training algorithm.
+A submission to the _AlgoPerf_ benchmark consists of a `submission.py` file that implements a set of Python functions that define your custom training algorithm.
 This code will be called by the benchmark harness that manages the overall training and evaluation loop.
 The core idea is that a submission replaces specific parts of a standard training pipeline with its own logic to train the _AlgoPerf_ workloads to the target performance as quickly as possible, while adhering to the benchmark's rules.

-This section details the functions you must implement (the [**Submission API**](#submission-api)), the functions and data provided by the benchmark environment (the [**fixed functions**](#fixed-functions)), the [**rules to create a valid submission**](#valid-submissions), as well as the [**runtime environment and evaluation procedure**](#runtime-environment-and-evaluation).
+This section details the functions you must implement (the [**Submission API**](#submission-api)), the most important functions and data provided by the benchmark environment ([**fixed functions**](#fixed-functions)), the [**rules to create a valid submission**](#valid-submissions), as well as the [**runtime environment and evaluation procedure**](#runtime-environment-and-evaluation).

 #### Submission API

 The submission functions are the [`get_batch_size`](#get_batch_size), [`init_optimizer_state`](#init_optimizer_state), [`update_params`](#update_params), [`prepare_for_eval`](#prepare_for_eval), and [`data_selection`](#data_selection) functions.
-These functions are the only ones that the submitter is allowed to modify.
+These functions are the only ones that submitters are allowed to modify.
 All other functions are [**fixed functions**](#fixed-functions) and contain among other things the `step_hint`, `_build_input_queue`, `init_model_fn`, `model_fn`, or `loss_fn` functions.
-Although a submission might access these fixed functions, e.g., to re-initalize the model after a failed training effort, it is not allowed to modify them.
+Although a submission might access these fixed functions, e.g., to re-initialize the model after a failed training effort, it is not allowed to modify them.
 The trained model will be evaluated in a separate step that does not call any of the submitted code.

 > 💡 In principle, submissions are allowed to use the available hardware systems in any data- or model-parallel manner they desire, within the constraints of the submission function APIs.
 However, in practice, model-parallelism may not be possible with the API.
 Submitters are allowed to access any framework-specific device information necessary to exploit the hardware.